Skip to main content

 • Act with confidence, with the courage to make clear, intentional decisions that support our shared vision.

-Our policies and procedures reflect our Vision, Objectives and Values and accordingly the National Theatre’s commitment to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our policies and procedures reflect our Vision, Objectives and Values and accordingly reflect the National Theatre’s commitment to ensuring there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Modern Slavery Policy, in particular, details our practices and procedures intended to ensure that slavery and human trafficking is not taking place anywhere in our supply chain and to make reporting any concerns regarding modern slavery easy and effective.

 Steps we have taken